 The water is crystal clear and prime swimming and snorkelling territory.
 There are a few watersports on offer here, and just 5 minutes away is a secluded rocky cove.

-If you have family with small children then the smaller beach is perhaps the better choice for you.
+If you have family with small children you can also enjoy Kolymbia holidays!
+The smaller beach is perhaps the better choice for you.
 Apart from its shallow waters the fine yellow sand is ideal for the children to spend their time building castles.

 The hotels around the village provide most of the nightly entertainment with professional animation shows and live Greek music.
 If you want to get out and venture away from your hotel you will find small welcoming Taverna's serving up freshly caught fish and local Greek cuisine.